-Our current executive compensation program consists of (i) an annual salary and bonus compensation, (ii) equity incentives represented by the issuance of stock options and (iii) a bonus for consummating a strategic transaction for our Chief Executive Officer and Chief Financial Officer.
+Our current executive compensation program consists of (i) an annual salary and bonus compensation, (ii) equity incentives represented by the issuance of stock options and restricted stock units ("RSUs"), and (iii) a bonus for consummating a strategic transaction for our Chief Executive Officer and Chief Financial Officer.
+In addition, we are seeking shareholder approval in Proposal 3 of a new RSU plan, which will enable us to have an additional means of granting equity to employees, consultants and non-employee directors.
 The salary, bonuses, and equity incentives serve to link executive pay to corporate performance.